-At September 30, 2017, the District reported SBA investments of \$3,649,918 for amounts held in the LGIP (Fund "A").
-The LGIP carried a credit rating of AAAm by Standard and Poors interest rate risk.
-Florida PRIME had a dollar weighted average days to maturity (WAM) of 51 days at September 30, 2017.
-The Weighted Average Life (WAL) of Florida PRIME at September 30, 2017 was 80 days.
-Florida PRIME was not exposed to foreign currency risk during the period October 1, 2016 through September 30, 2017.
+At September 30, 2018, the District reported SBA investments of \$4,912,257 for amounts held in PRIME.
+PRIME carried a credit rating of AAAm by Standard and Poors interest rate risk.
+Florida PRIME had a dollar weighted average days to maturity (WAM) of 33 days at September 30, 2018.
+The Weighted Average Life (WAL) of Florida PRIME at September 30, 2018 was 72 days.
 Rule 2a7 allows funds to use amortized cost to maintain a constant NAV of \$1.00 per share.
 Accordingly, the District's investment in Florida PRIME is reported at the account balance (pooled shares) using amortized cost, which is considered fair value.

-The District adopted GASB Statement No. 79 during the year ended September 30, 2017 which requires the following disclosures related to its Florida PRIME investment:
+The District adheres to GASB Statement No. 79 which requires the following disclosures related to its Florida PRIME investment: